mrismanaziz/Reforestation/README.md

-## Why did the cookie cry?
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!
-## Because his mother was a wafer so long